chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 airplane and dropped some random houses from all over the United States onto this piece of land, then sprinkled some super cool looking railroad equipment between the houses.
 The nearest grocery store is Maupin, which is at least 90 minutes if you're not rushing.
-Don't get me wrong though, we *loved* it and you probably would too.
+All that said, we *loved* it here and wouldn't mind visiting again!

 </div>